drcarenhan/COMP90042_2024/README.md

 (file name: COMP90042_your_groupid_resource.zip)

 Note that we will be running peer reviewing for the report shortly after the project has been completed.
 Please note that you should upload a single PDF document for your report and a single zip file for your code; **all other formats are not allowed, e.g. docx, 7z, rar, etc. Your submission will not be marked and will be given a score of 0 if you use these other formats.** You do not need to upload your data files to the zip (e.g., the evidence passages).
-[JHL: this line currently contradicts the previous paragraph]

 **Your submissions will be graded as follows:**